Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Stability Characterization of IEEE 3 Bus System

+The above power network has three \emph{critical points}, namely $S_1$, $S_2$ and $S_3$, as shown in Fig. \ref{3_bus_fig}(b).
+At $S_1$ and $S_2$, a pair of imaginary eigenvalues cross the imaginary axis and at $S_3$, a real eigenvalue becomes zero.
+Hence, the system becomes unstable at $S_1$, remains unstable from $S_1$ to $S_2$, then regains stability after $S_2$ and again becomes unstable at $S_3$.
+It is known that the instability at $S_1$ is angle instability and the instability at $S_3$ is voltage instability, that is, it is the angle variable that causes instability at $S_1$ and at $S_3$ it is the voltage that is the cause for instability.

-In Fig. \ref{fig_IT_gen_load} the steady state information transfer over the operating points is plotted between the generator subspace $[\delta_g,\omega]$ and the load subspace $[\delta_l,V]$.
-Time-series data of all the state variables were collected for 30 time steps at each of the 34 operating points and information transfer was computed using the algorithm \ref{algo_IT}.
-The operating points were changed by changing the reactive power $Q_1$ in (\ref{eq_del})-(\ref{eq_VL}) from 100 MVAR to 1094.6 MVAR after which the system undergoes the first Hopf bifurcation and becomes unstable.
-It can be seen that for most of the operating points the generator subspace has a greater influence on the load subspace than vice versa and as the system becomes almost unstable the information transfer increases rapidly.
-Since the information from the generator is greater, it is reasonable to think that it is the generator subspace that is more responsible than the load subspace for the instability at $S_1$.
+In Fig. \ref{fig_IT_gen_load} we plot the steady-state information transfer between the generator subspace $[\delta_g,\omega]$ and the load subspace $[\delta_l,V]$, over the operating points.
+Time-series data of all the state variables were collected for 50-time steps at each of the 34 operating points and information transfer was computed using the algorithm \ref{algo_IT} at each of these 34 operating points.
+The operating points were changed by changing the reactive power $Q_1$ in (\ref{eq_del})-(\ref{eq_VL}) from 100 MVAR to 1094.6 MVAR after which the system undergoes the first Hopf bifurcation (at $S_1$) and becomes unstable.
+It can be seen that for most of the operating points the generator subspace has a greater influence on the load subspace than the influence of load on the generator and as the system becomes almost unstable the information transfer increases rapidly.
+Since the information from the generator is greater, it is reasonable to think that it is the generator subspace that is more responsible for the instability at $S_1$ than the load subspace.